Refugee Care

 Course content

-Students often come with a wealth of voluntary and professional experience in fields such as education, psychology, therapy, medicine, nursing, social work, human rights, law, politics, philosophy, art, literature and media studies.
-We also welcome people coming to the field of Refugee Care anew, with an interest in working directly with refugees, asylum seekers or other involuntarily dislocated groups of people, or conducting conceptual or empirical research in this area.
+Students often come with a wealth of professional or other experience in fields such as education, nursing, social work, human rights, law, politics, philosophy, psychology, therapy, medicine, art, literature and media studies.
+We also welcome people coming to Refugee Care anew, with an interest in working directly with refugee people, asylum seekers or other involuntarily dislocated groups of people, or conducting conceptual or empirical research in this area.
 Students may successfully combine study on our course with part-time work with charity sector organisations.

 - Psychosocial meanings of home and the implications of loss of home

-- Systemic and dynamic complexities of the refugee condition
+- Systemic and dynamic complexities of the refugee experience

-- Refugee needs and therapeutic responses to them
+- Contingencies of identifying needs and therapeutic responses to them

 - Theory and scope of the psycho-social approach to refugee care